 Perimenopause Watery Discharge: What Is it & How to Manage

 Perimenopause is a transitional time.
-When menopause occurs, your body will go through many changes and the symptoms can make you feel like you’re on a hormonal rollercoaster ride.
+With perimenopause and menopause, your body will go through many changes, and the symptoms can make you feel like you’re on a hormonal rollercoaster ride.

-One of the changes you might notice is changes to your vaginal discharge.
+One of the changes you might notice is shifts in your vaginal discharge.
 You may see a decrease in vaginal discharge (resulting in dryness) or changes in the color or consistency of discharge.
 Many of these changes are not cause for concern.
 Some are worth a trip to your doctor.

-In this article, we’ll dig into what perimenopause is, why it impacts vaginal discharge, and the different kinds of discharge you may experience during perimenopause—including watery vaginal discharge.
+In this article, we’ll dig into what perimenopause is, why it impacts vaginal discharge, and the different kinds of discharge you may experience during perimenopause.

 What Is Perimenopause?

-Perimenopause refers to the transitional phase leading up to menopause, during which a woman's body winds down its reproductive stage.
-Perimenopause typically happens to women in their 40s but can begin as early as the mid-30s or as late as the 50s.
+Perimenopause refers to the transitional phase leading up to menopause.
+Perimenopause typically happens to women in their 40s but can begin as early as the mid-30s or as late as early 50s.

 During perimenopause, the ovaries produce less estrogen, which can cause changes in the menstrual cycle, such as irregular periods.
 Some women also experience other symptoms such as hot flashes, night sweats, mood changes, vaginal dryness, decreased libido, and difficulty sleeping.